AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Legality Rules**

 #.
-If neither Async_Readers or Async_Writers are specified for a Volatile object
-   or External state abstraction their default values are Async_Readers => True and Async_Writers => True.
+If an external state is declared without any of the external properties
+   specified then all of the properties default to a value of True.

 #.
-If the value Async_Readers True, the default value of Effective_Writes is
-   True.
-If Async_Readers is False then Effective_Wr

-#.
 If only one of Async_Readers or Async_Writers is specified with a value of
    True the other defaults to a value of False.

 #.
-If just the name of the property is given then its value defaults to True;
+If Async_Readers => True is specified, the value of Effective_Writes defaults
-   that is Async_Readers defaults to Async_Readers => True and  Async_Writers
-   defaults to Async_Writers => True.
+   to a value of True if the aspect is not explicitly specified.

 #.
-A property may be explicitly given the value False; that is Async_Readers =>
-   False and/or Async_Writers => False.
+If Async_Readers => False is specified, the value of Effective_Writes defaults
+   to a value of False if the aspect is not explicitly specified.

 #.
+If Async_Writers => True is specified, the value of Effective_Reads defaults
+   to a value of True if the aspect is not explicitly specified.

+#.
+If Async_Writers => False is specified, the value of Effective_Reads defaults
+   to a value of False if the aspect is not explicitly specified.

+#.
+If just the name of the property is given then its value defaults to True [;
+   for instance  Async_Readers defaults to Async_Readers => True].

+#.
+A property may be explicitly given the value False [;for instance
+   Async_Readers => False].

+#.
 The expression defining the Boolean valued property shall be static.

 .. centered:: **Static Semantics**

 #.
-Every read or write from/to an external state might have an effect external
+Every read from an external state might have an externally observable effect
-   to the program.
+   if Effective_Reads is True.

 #.
+Every update of an external state might have an externally observable effect
-If the property Async_Readers => True is specified for an external state then
+   if Effective_Writes => True or Async_Readers => True are specified on the
-   every value written to the external state is significant and may cause an effect.
+   declaration of the state.

 #.
-If Async_Readers => False for a volatile variable then values written to the
+If the property Async_Readers => True and Effective_Writes => False are
-   object are insignificant to the external environment.
-The action of writing may have some external effect that does not depend on the value written.
+   specified for an external state successive updates of the external state with the same value may not have an externally observable effect.
+[Flow analysis might be used to warn of such successive writes in simple cases.]

 #.
-If the property Async_Writers is specified for an external state then each
+If Async_Readers => False and Effective_Writes => True is specified for an
-   value written by a asynchronous writer may be significant and the value of each read of the external state is significant.
+   external state then there is a synchronous observable external effect when the external state is updated.

 #.
+If Async_Readers => False and Effective_Writes => False are specified for an
+   external state, updates of the external state have no externally observable effects and behave as an update of a normal variable or state abstraction.

+#.
+If Async_Writers => True and Effective_Reads => True are specified for an
+   external state then each value written by a asynchronous writer may be significant and each read has some externally observable effect.

+#.
+If Async_Writers => False and Effective_Reads => True are specified for an
+   external state , then the value read will be the value from the last (synchronous) program update of the external state, however, the read will have some externally observable effect.

+#.
+If Async_Writers => False and Effective_Reads => False are specified for an
-If Async_Writers => False, then the value read from the external state will be the
+   external state , then the value read will be the value from the last (synchronous) program update of the external state and there will be no effects externally observable due to the read..
-   last value written (synchronously by the program) to the external state.
-   Reading from the external may have some external effect that does not affect the last value written to the external state.

 External State - Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~